AnkurRajneta/Documentation-for-ide-s/README.md

-# Documentation for ide's
+# Documentation for IDE's

-## This repository contains documentation for ide's
+## This repository contains documentation for various IDE's.
+This repository is a part of the [Hacktoberfest 2022](https://hacktoberfest.digitalocean.com/) event.
+Follow the [guidelines](guidelines.md) to contribute to this repository.

 ## What is an IDE?
 An integrated development environment (IDE) is a software application that helps programmers develop software code efficiently.
 It increases developer productivity by combining capabilities such as software editing, building, testing, and packaging in an easy-to-use application.